hlynurstef/bn.is-bidlisti/README.md

 # bn.is-bidlisti
-A python script that allows you to quickly an easily check your status on the bn.is waiting list
+A simple python script that allows you to quickly and easily check your status on the bn.is waiting list

 To run simply put in your username and password for bn.is into the bnbidlisti.py file and then run it with 'python bnbidlisti.py'